SamuelePolimi/dariaspy/README.md

 - [x] Robot mode
 - [x] Record Trajectory
 - [x] Points from optitrack
-- [ ] Transormation relative to a reference-frame
+- [x] Transormation relative to a reference-frame
-- [ ] Create `observers`.
+- [x] Create `observers`.
 Will be useful either for distinguish arm and hand, an also for generalizing recording.
-- [ ] Record extended/generalized to optitrack objects
+- [x] Record extended/generalized to optitrack objects
+- [x] Hand control
-- [ ] Hand control
+- [ ] ProMPs execution
 - [ ] Possible interface with other robots
+- [ ] Better guide, finer documentation.